Tax Season 2020

 Business Tax Engagement Letter (DOWNLOAD)

-Specific Reporting Documents – Some tax documents such as K1s, HSAs, or 1098-Bs tend be issued near or after the April 15 deadline.
+Specific Reporting Documents – Some tax documents such as K1s, HSAs, or 1099-Bs tend be issued near or after the April 17 deadline.
 If you expect one of these documents, please contact me and I will go ahead and file an extension just in case.

 Business License and Property Tax Returns – It is a good idea to involve me in the process of filing out business license and property tax returns as localities are now cross checking their reports with tax returns and issuing penalties for underreporting information.
 Please let me know if you want my assistance in filing out these forms.

-Looking forward to a prosperous and sparkling 2018 with you!
+Looking forward to a prosperous, sparkling and successful 2020 with you!